 But when they do finally start to kick in, expect a jump in your web traffic and conversion rates.

-Google has around 200 ranking factors that it uses to rank web pages, but you don’t need to dig that deep.
+Google uses around 200 ranking factors to rank web pages, but you don’t need to dig that deep.

 Just make sure you have the two basics covered.